ocsigen/ts2ocaml/docs/js_of_ocaml.md

 Turn on simplification features.

 You can use `--simplify=foo,bar` to turn on multiple features.
-Also, `--simplify=all` enables all the features.
+Also, `--simplify=all` enables all the features and `--simplify=off` explicitly disables simplification features.

 ### Feature: `immediate-instance`